nmajor/nmajor-src/_drafts/multi-tenancy-with-expressmongoose.md

     app.use(bindCurrentNamespace);

-This basically creates a context that every express can use.
-Then next we'll add another middleware function that will use our `setCurrentTenantId` function to set that data for every other function in the chain.
+This creates a context that every express request can use.

+Next we'll add another middleware function that will use our `setCurrentTenantId` function to set that data for every other function in the chain.

 ### Express Middleware